Fluorescent bulbs contain a small amount of mercury. To dispose of them properly, residents may bring them to:

 - Any of the following hardware stores where they will be recycled.
 OCRRA makes this free disposal option available to all households in Onondaga County.
-Only CFLs, 4-foot, U-shaped and circular bulbs are accepted.
+Only CFLs, 2-foot, 4-foot, U-shaped and circular bulbs are accepted.

 - A participating Home Depot or Lowe's store.
 Only CFLs, the small "twirly" kind are accepted.